Emanuele Castellano

 Lake Como is also ideal for outdoor enthusiasts: sailing, kayaking, hiking, and cycling thrive in this magnificent setting.
 For those seeking relaxation, nothing beats a peaceful cruise, admiring the refined architecture of the many villas that dot the shores.

-16. Val di Non in Trentino Alto Adige
+16. The magic of apple trees blooming in Val di Non, Trentino Alto Adige

 Where to go in spring in Italy: Val di Non, Trentino Alto Adige